AnthonyTechnologies/python-styleguide/project_structure.md

 Documentation consolidates user and developer knowledge.

 Related guidelines:
+- Documentation — see [documentation.md](documentation.md) for guidelines on writing, organizing, and maintaining documentation, including docstrings, user guides, and API references.
 - Project Tooling — see [project_tools.md](project_tools.md) for how documentation is built and served via nox (docs and docs-build sessions) and where Sphinx is configured.

 Common layout: